 I learned about tarnished plant bugs (Lygus lineolaris) that can disfigure leaves and flower buds on rudbeckias and echinacea, causing them not to bloom.
 Or the flowers have petals only on one side.

-There’s Lace Bugs, a large family of insects that also sucks the sap out of leaves disfiguring them.
-I’ve seen a few of the small (1/8th to 3/8th an inch long) lacey winged things flying around.
+There’s Lace Bugs, a large family of insects that also sucks the sap out of leaves, disfiguring them.
+I’ve seen a few of the small (1/8th to 3/8th an inch long) lacey-winged things flying around.
 But it’s the tiny black spots under the leaves called frass (a polite way of saying bug poop) that points to them maybe being the culprit.

-Sadly, its Aster Yellows for which there is no cure.
+Sadly, it’s Aster Yellows for which there is no cure.

 After sifting through all these maladies, I’ve narrowed the dilemma down to Aster Yellows, which affects over 300 species of plants, including vegetables like potatoes and carrots.
-It caused by a pathogen called phytoplasma transmitted primarily by leafhoppers.
+It is caused by a pathogen called phytoplasma transmitted primarily by leafhoppers.
 By the time symptoms appear, initially often yellowing foliage before the deformed or dwarfed flowerheads, it’s too late.
 There is no cure.
 Removing the infected plants, including the roots, is the only way to end the cycle of spreading the disease to other plants.
 Toss all the plant parts into a plastic bag and in the regular trash—a sad end to beautiful plants.